develephant/PropsAware/README.md

 In the object above, when the `score` property is updated with a _new_ value, an event will be emitted.

 The `user` key holds an object.
-When the key is set with an updated object, the `user` key will trigger:
+When the key is set with an updated _object_, the `user` key will trigger:

 ```js
 //only root keys emit